Study Abroad

 Dr. Amy Forbes

-How has culture been used to create political power in Europe?
-This course explores how myths and images, rituals and symbols, paintings, museums, and media have helped represent, create, and uphold political authority across nearly two millennia in Florence, Italy and Munich, Germany.
-From the cult of the Roman emperor to the sacral kingship of the middle ages; from Renaissance courts to revolutionary cities; from propaganda images of imperial leaders to that of the Nazi regime, we will explore how religious beliefs, architecture, and legends, paintings, plays, statues, movies, revolutionary hymns and street posters, public executions and political advertisements, coronations, processions and festivals have all helped shape and legitimate authorities in Italy and Germany.
-Special attention will be paid to the Renaissance and Medici era, a golden age of arts meditating on and mediating power in the realm, and to the Fascist regimes of the 21st century.
-We will explore too the arts of resistance that grow up in the shadow of the arts of power: the libelers and pornographers who tarnished the images of kings and popes; and the dissident artists and writers who practiced the power of the powerless in European regimes.
+How has political power been legitimated in Britain?
+This course explores how myths and images, rituals and symbols, and theater and media have helped represent, create, and sustain different forms of political authority across two millennia of English/British history.
+From the cult of the Roman emperor to the sacral kingship of the Middle Ages; from Renaissance courts to Revolutionary cities; from the propaganda images of the imperial leader to the tabloid celebrity of the modern princess; we will explore how religious beliefs, architecture, and legends, paintings, plays, statues, movies, revolutionary hymns, and street posters, public, executions, and political advertisements, coronations, processions and festivals have all helped shape and legitimate the exercise of political power in England and Great Britain.
+We will also explore the arts of resistance that grow up in the shadow of the arts of power: the Renaissance playwrights who identified the hollow crown at the heart of myth of monarchy; the line lets and pornographers who tarnished the images of English kings; and the dissident rock bands and poets who practiced the power of the powerless in the post-war regime.
+Using the conceptual tools of the historian, this course provides an interdisciplinary approach to the cultural construction of political power, using the complex experiences of the past to throw light on our turbulent present.

 International Lessons in Leadership